uutzinger/camera_calibration/ReadMe.md

 data_cp = cp.array(data, copy=True)  # send
 data    = cp.asnumpy(data_cp)        # retrieve
 ```
+CuPy datatransfer is fastest, and since Numba and CuPy data types are the same, one should transfter data using CuPy also for Numba accelerated functions.

 ## Syncing
 Computations on the GPU run in the background.
 You will need to wait until GPU is finished with calculations using: